cpg314/ltapiserv-rs/README.md

   It would be interesting to understand what the state of the art is (under a fast processing constraint).

 - Support more languages.
 German is already supported in `nlprule`, but adding more languages is actually non-trivial because of language-specific assumptions, see [this issue](https://github.com/bminixhofer/nlprule/issues/46) and [this one](https://github.com/bminixhofer/nlprule/issues/14).
 - Support addition and deletion of words to the dictionary.
 This is pretty simple and corresponds to the `/words/add` and `/words/delete` API endpoints.
-   Currently, the server allows passing the path to a custom dictionary at startup.
+However, the browser extension seems to store the dictionary locally, unless one logs in to LanguageTool Premium.
 - Reduce the number of false positives of the spellchecker.
 - Add unit and integration tests